Leproide/kaseya-autotask-psa-sound-alerts/README.md

 Keep in mind: I'm not a programmer, i just get by as needed.
 Feel free to fix or suggest changes, any contributions are welcome.

-To use them, you need to create GAUGE dashboards so that when you open them in a new tab, they return a link like this:
+To use this scripts, you need to create GAUGE dashboards so that when you open them in a new tab, they return a link like this:

 https://ww19.autotask.net/Mvc/ServiceDesk/TicketGridWidgetDrilldown.mvc/PrimaryStandardDrilldown?ContentId=EXAMPLE*